 What do my test results mean?

-If your MMA levels are higher, you may have a B12 deficiency.
+If your MMA levels are abnormal, you may have a B-12 deficiency.
+MMA levels often

-Infants may have extremely high levels of MMA because of a condition called methylmalonic acidemia.
-B12 levels typically return to normal with treatment.
+Babies may have abnormal levels of MMA because of a condition called methylmalonic

 How is this test done?